Human Trafficking Statement

 Any matter that gave cause for concern would be thoroughly investigated.

-N R Evans regularly evaluates the potential exposure to the risk of modern slavery and human trafficking in the supply chain.
-N R Evans is not considered to be operating in high risk sectors or locations and ensures compliance with all legislation.
+NFT regularly evaluates the potential exposure to the risk of modern slavery and human trafficking in the supply chain.
+NFT is not considered to be operating in high risk sectors or locations and ensures compliance with all legislation.

-Where particular activities or countries are considered high risk in relation to slavery or human trafficking, N R Evans will carry out the appropriate risk assessment, interrogate the results and take action as appropriate.
+Where particular activities or countries are considered high risk in relation to slavery or human trafficking, NFT will carry out the appropriate risk assessment, interrogate the results and take action as appropriate.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to the relevant members of staff which includes an introduction to the Modern Slavery Act 2015 and N R Evans’ new Code of Conduct and the processes to be followed should there be any suspicion of any of our suppliers being involved with any issues that are covered by the Act.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to the relevant members of staff which includes NFT’s Code of Conduct and the processes to be followed should there be any suspicion of any of our suppliers being involved with any issues that are covered by the Act.
 The Human Resources department is responsible for training relating to this Policy.

-This statement has been approved by the General Counsel on behalf of the NFT Group Board, who will review and update it annually.
-This statement is made pursuant to the section 54 of the Modern Slavery Act 2015 and constitutes N R Evans’ Modern Slavery and Human Trafficking Statement for the current financial year.
+This statement has been approved by the General Counsel on behalf of the NFT Board, who will review and update it annually.
+This statement is made pursuant to the section 54 of the Modern Slavery Act 2015 and constitutes NFT’s Modern Slavery and Human Trafficking Statement for the financial year ending 31st March 2019.